 Contreras homers in 15th, Cubs beat Brewers 2-1

-Contreras turned on a 1-2 pitch from Burch Smith (0-1), sending a long shot to left that lifted the Cubs their 11th win in 13 games.
+Contreras turned on a 1-2 pitch from Burch Smith (0-1), sending a long shot to left field that gave Chicago its 11th win in 13 games.
+He spun and flipped his bat toward the Cubs’ dugout as the ball sailed toward the bleachers and was mobbed by teammates when he crossed the plate.

 Hamels gave up a run and three hits in his fourth straight no-decision.
 Seven relievers combined to give up one hit the rest of the way.